Programme Overview & Resources

 Develop Practical Teaching Skills

-Gain tools for inclusive teaching, assessment, curriculum design, and learner support - tailored to NHS environments.
+Gain tools for inclusive teaching, assessment, curriculum design, and learner support - tailored to NHS and social care environments.

 Align with Key NHS Frameworks